 8th September 1939

 The XVI Panzer Korps of the German 10th Army (Von Reichenau) completes the encirclement of Warsaw reaching the city's southwestern suburbs and linking up with the I Korps of the 3rd Army (Von Kuechler), which had secured the eastern bank of the Vistula from the north.
 After penetrating into the Wola district, the XVI Panzer Korps launches an assault around 5pm against the Ochota district, using the 4th Panzer Division, but this is repulsed with heavy German tank losses.
 The Luftwaffe, using 140 Ju-87 Stukas, launches an air assault on known Polish army positions in both the eastern and western suburbs of Warsaw.
+Units of the German I Corps, part of Kluge's 4th Army of Army Group North, commanded by General Leonhard Kaupisch, begin their assault towards the isolated port city of Gdynia.

 9th September 1939